- This event has passed.

 Monday 14 October 12.30pm

-St James’ Church, Bank Street, Wetherby LS22 6LP
+St James’ Church, Church Street, Wetherby LS22 6LP

 John Dunford will perform some of the great music of the baroque.
 He will include the music of Bach, Buxtehude and Bruhns.
 In particular, expect to hear Bach’s great Toccata and Fugue in D minor.
 This is a great opportunity to hear an outstanding musician.